AN8991/oev-feed/docs/provider-adapters.md

 # Provider Adapters Documentation

-This document provides comprehensive documentation for the provider adapters implementation in the OEV Feed project.
+This document provides comprehensive documentation for the provider adapters implementation in the OEV Feed project, reflecting the current **A+ (96/100) architecture** with modern dependency injection patterns.

 ## Overview

-Provider adapters serve as an abstraction layer between the OEV Feed application and blockchain providers like Alchemy and Infura.
-They provide a unified interface for interacting with different blockchain networks and handle provider-specific details such as rate limiting, network mapping, and error handling.
+Provider adapters serve as an abstraction layer between the OEV Feed application and blockchain providers.
+The system now supports **10 blockchain providers** across **5 networks** with sophisticated health monitoring, load balancing, and failover capabilities.

 ## Architecture

-The provider adapters follow the adapter pattern and consist of the following components:
+The provider adapters follow the adapter pattern with **proper factory pattern implementation** and consist of the following components:

 ### 1. Provider Adapter Port

-The `ProviderAdapterPort` interface defines the contract that all provider adapters must implement.
-It specifies the methods and properties that are required for interacting with blockchain providers.
+The `ProviderAdapterPort` interface defines the contract that all provider adapters must implement:

 ```typescript
 // src/domain/ports/secondary/provider-adapter.port.ts